Best Week Ever

-Best Week Ever is an American comedy series created and executive produced by Fred Graver.
-The series originally aired from January 23, 2004, to June 12, 2009, on VH1.
+Best Week Ever is an American comedy series created and executive produced for VH1 by Fred Graver.
+The series, which first aired from January 23, 2004, to June 12, 2009, is a spin-off of the I Love the... series and was renamed Best Week Ever With Paul F. Tompkins in October 2008.
 In January 2010, it was announced that the show was canceled.
 On August 3, 2012, VH1 announced the return of Best Week Ever.
 New weekly episodes began January 18, 2013, but on April 23, 2014, VH1 canceled the series again.

 Format

 Best Week Ever features comedians analyzing the previous week's developments in pop culture, including recent happenings in entertainment and celebrity gossip.
 It followed a similar format to that set by the mini-series I Love the 80s and its successors.
 Episodes aired on Fridays at 10:00 p.m. and repeated several times over the weekend.
 At the end of every episode, the show named which celebrity, group of people, or object had "the Best Week Ever".
 The program's original Typepad-hosted blog bestweekever.blogs.com originally served as an ersatz online writer's room, mainly used to preview the events in the news which would end up in the Friday episode.
 In 2006, BestWeekEver.tv was launched to serve as more of a daily blog mostly separate from the program itself (beyond promotions and tie-ins for the show), detailing humorous stories in the news, odd television and YouTube videos, and features main contributors Alex Blagg, Bob Castrone, Michelle Collins, Dan Hopper, and formerly Sara Schaefer's observations on pop culture and other items.